Independent buying guide · Updated August 12th 2026

 Its bird-only focus, Sound ID, Photo ID and downloadable bird packs make it the specialist choice.

-Recommendation changes by taskโnot by sponsor ranking.
+Visit Merlin Bird IDRecommendation changes by task—not by sponsor ranking.

 A different philosophy